SullyP/Solar-Router-for-ESPHome/docs/en/engine_1dimmer_2switches_1bypass.md

 This package implements the engine of the solar router which determines when and how much energy has to be diverted to three loads using three channels, or a single load with three channels like a water heater with three heating resistors, with the third channel having bypass functionality for maximum efficiency.

-The engine uses three relays to control different loads, with the third relay having an additional regulator for fine-grained power control.
+The engine uses three relays to control different loads, with an additional regulator for fine-grained power control.
 The loads are activated sequentially as more power becomes available:

 1. First channel: Relay 1 (On/Off control)
 2. Second channel: Relay 2 (On/Off control)